liquidsnakeblue/AI-Pokemon-Trainer/docs/test_mode.md

 You can use `--fight-test` to entrance fight test mode.
 All user operation will be blocked.
 I suggest you use `--shell` to easy change the game state.

-And there are some other augrements.
+And there are some other arguments.

 1. `--test-count <number>`
    The total test count.